 Description

 We recognize the importance of strengthening the innate light in every individual.
 Viewing our young people through new lenses and educating them in more creative and natural ways, their lives are impacted for the positive and the experiences benefit the community as a whole.
-Interested parties should contact us for details as content, format and structure varies.
+Interested parties should contact us for details as program content, format and structure varies.

 Professional oversight and advising is provided by our executive director and case managers.
 Administrative tracking and seasonal assessments are conducted at which time, guidance services may be recommended.
 Each season ends with a culmination activity to demonstrate knowledge gained and skills developed.